 May is your last chance to plant cool season vegies before winter.
 So go on, what are you waiting for?
 Try some beetroot, carrots (by seed or punnets of round carrot), celery, leeks, onions, lettuce, parsnip (seed), turnip (seed), radish (seed), radicchio and spinach and silverbeet.
-If you don’t already have a vegie garden, and are not sure where to start, go to one of our classes or have a look at our factsheet on Vegie Patch Basics.
+If you don’t already have a vegie garden, and are not sure where to start, have a look at our factsheet on Vegie Patch Basics.

 Vegies are fast growers so feed regularly with organic based liquid fertilisers or side dress with manure, organic based powers or pellets (every 6 weeks during the growing season).

 Flowers in the vegie patch add some cheer to otherwise dull winter gardens so plant some Calendula, Alyssum and Viola.
 They’ll help keep beneficial insects around and the petals of Calendula and Viola are edible.
 If you are planning to plant a fruit tree, dig in some compost and manure to where you want to plant fruit trees this winter.
 Our full range will start arriving in June.